sunshowers/cancelling-async-rust/README.md

 With structured concurrency, cancellation can be handled in two ways:

 * **If the parent future is cancelled, all child futures are immediately cancelled as well.** This is how Rust futures work today (and what the talk is about!)
-* **Cancellation of the parent future waits until child futures have exited.** This is not supported by Rust today.
+* **Cancellation of the parent future waits until child futures have exited.** This is not supported by Rust and Tokio today, though the `async-scoped` library [has an implementation](https://docs.rs/async-scoped/latest/async_scoped/struct.Scope.html#method.scope_and_block) of something similar.

 Another way to do structured concurrency is to use a [nursery pattern](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/#nurseries-a-structured-replacement-for-go-statements) as seen in [Trio](https://github.com/python-trio/trio).
 In Rust terms, that would be akin to the following strategy: